IBM-Cloud/vnf-samples/multi_nic_vsi_sample/README.md

 # multi-nic-vsi-sample

-This directory contains the sample terraform code to create a VNF Instance with a multiple network interfaces.
+This directory contains the sample terraform code to create a VNF Instance with multiple network interfaces.
+In this sample a VNF instance with 2 interfaces is created.

 # Ubuntu Linux Virtual Server for Virtual Private Cloud using Custom Image